TobyLobster/ellipse/readme.md

 Run Ellips2: [here in browser](https://bbc.godbolt.org/?autoboot&disc=https://raw.githubusercontent.com/TobyLobster/ellipse/main/ELLIPS2.SSD)

 In this incarnation, rendering is done by regular calls to the operating system to draw points and lines.
-A novel method is used to speed up rendering further.
+A novel method is used to speed up rendering.
 We draw the longest straight lines that render identically to the individual pixels that would normally be drawn.
 See [rendering fewer lines](./fewer_lines.md) for more information.

 ## The 'Speedy' Ellipse